-Note: If your part is in a miscellaneous equipment specification (MES), continue with step 3.
-If your part is contained in the install done by the system services representative (SSR) or in a ship group, go to step 8.
+Note: If your part is in a miscellaneous equipment specification (MES), continue with step 3 on page 48.
+If your part is contained in the install done by the system services representative (SSR) or in a ship group, go to step 8 on page 48.